- This event has passed.

 Organized by: USAATO NY

-CRS welcomes you to the fourth exhibition of USAATO clothing at CRS on August 4 and 5, 2018!
-Designer Mr. Usaburo will attend and will personally help to select and coordinate the garments that would suit you best.
+CRS welcomes you to the fourth exhibition of USAATO clothing at CRS on August 4, 2018!
+Designer Mr. Usaburo’s staff will personally help to select and coordinate the garments that would suit you best.

-August 4 from 1 – 6 pm and June 5 from 12 – 5 pm in the White Room
+August 4 from 11 am – 5 pm in the award-winning White Room

 USAATO shares beautiful traditional clothes made in Chiang Mai, Thailand.
 The clothing is designed by Japanese haute couture designer Usaburo Sato with fabrics made by the caring hands of the Thai people.
 The fabrics are mostly made of hand-spun cotton, silk and hemp, picked in mountains and villages, naturally dyed from plants and fruits, then made into clothes with traditional weaving machines by women in local villages of north and northeast Thailand and Laos.
 The attention, time and passion put into the creation of these clothes give it a sense of energy that can be felt on your body and in your soul.
 Soft and warm, relaxing wears suitable for both outside and home.